 To the north of Glossa at Platana, in the courtyard of the monastery of Aghios Taxiarchis, there are structures of an early Christian church built in 672 AD (a single-aisled domed basilica).
 It is the oldest site of Christian worship on Skopelos.

+Today, there are approximately 1200 inhabitants at Glossa and Loutraki.
 The bus stop and the taxis are in front of the church on the central road that leads to the port of Loutraki.